HJoyce1/ISORRS/README.md

 ### pw_plotting_tools_x4.py
 Module to aid in plotting with E field and acceleration terms for ions multiplied by 4 in overview plots to represent results in the Jupiter paper.
 Not confident with why this has been done, but this file exists just for example for now.

+### Note that pw.py and dipolefield.py have been renamed ISORRS_equations.py and ISORRS_dipolefield.py but have not been updated to an extend they will not work with older MAIN modules.

+## Other Information

 ## Licence Info
 Chosen the GNU Lesser license as it's the closest to the CC-BY that Lancaster required available through github.